ZupIT/charlescd/docs/get-started/installing-charles.md

 # Installing Charles

 {% hint style="info" %}
-The installing process foi created considering some use cases, in which of them there is a specific tutorial.
+The installation process was created considering some use cases, for each one of which there is a specific tutorial.
 If you need to install CharlesCD in a different way, we suggest to check the **custom** section with isolated helm charts.
 {% endhint %}

 ## Introduction